Kalli/clubster-analysis/src/steps.md

-In the chart to the right we see the $clubCount clubs that are part of this data set.
+In the chart below we see the $clubCount clubs that are part of this data set.
 The size of each bubble reflects the amount of RA users following that club, while the colour of the bubble reflects the community that it belongs to.